afska/gba-link-connection/README.md

 *(aka Mobile Adapter GB)*

-This is a driver for an accessory that enables online conectivity on the GB and GBA.
+[⬆️](#gba-link-connection) This is a driver for an accessory that enables online conectivity on the GB and GBA.
 The protocol was reverse-engineered by the *REON Team*.

 The original accessory was sold in Japan only and using it nowadays is hard since it relies on old tech, but REON has created an open-source implementation called [libmobile](https://github.com/REONTeam/libmobile), as well as support for emulators and microcontrollers.